apigeek3000/api-jam-1-fundamentals/cloud-shell-tutorial.md

 2. Click "**START DEBUG SESSION**".

-3. Ensure that the deployed API revision is selected in the "**Env.**" dropdown.
+3. Ensure that the deployed API revision is selected in the "**Env**" dropdown.

 4. Click the "**START**" button.